jaspector

 Inspections scheduled based on availability and project scope

-Typical inspection sequence: Standard NJ UCC inspections include foundation/footings, framing, plumbing rough-in, electrical rough-in, fire protection systems, insulation/energy, and final building inspection.
+Typical sequence: Standard NJ UCC inspections include foundation/footings, framing, plumbing rough-in, electrical rough-in, fire protection systems, insulation/energy, and final building inspection.
 Exact sequence depends on project scope.

 In-person inspections required; remote inspections not standard practice.

-Do I need a building permit in Hoboken, NJ?
+01 Do I need a building permit in Hoboken, NJ?

 A construction permit is required for all new construction, additions, alterations, and repairs within the City of Hoboken.

-How much does a building permit cost in Hoboken, NJ?
+02 How much does a building permit cost in Hoboken, NJ?

+Building permit fees in Hoboken, NJ are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Contact office for current rates.
 Fees are calculated as: Fee structure based on NJ UCC subcode structure.
 Contact Construction Code Office for specific rates..
 Plan check fee: 20% of permit fee (standard NJ UCC).

-How do I apply for a building permit in Hoboken, NJ?
+03 How do I apply for a building permit in Hoboken, NJ?

-1. Historic District Check: If property is in Hoboken Historic District or on designated historic site, obtain prior approval from Hoboken Historic Preservation Commission (HPC).
+To apply for a building permit in Hoboken, NJ, follow these steps: 1.
+Historic District Check: If property is in Hoboken Historic District or on designated historic site, obtain prior approval from Hoboken Historic Preservation Commission (HPC).
 This is a hard gate.
 2. Zoning Compliance: Obtain Certificate of Zoning Compliance from Zoning Officer.
 No building can be erected or altered without this certificate AND building permit.
 3. Schedule Appointment: Call (201) 420-2000 Ext.
 1070 to schedule plan drop-off appointment at City Hall.
 4. Complete Forms: Fill out applicable subcode forms (Building, Electrical, Plumbing, Fire, Elevator) available on Construction Code Office website.
 5. Prepare Plans: Prepare required plans and specifications meeting NJ code standards.
 6. Submit In Person: Drop off completed forms and plans in person at 94 Washington Street (by appointment).
 7. Plan Review: Construction Official and subcode officials review for compliance with NJ Uniform Construction Code.
 8. Permit Issuance: Permit issued upon approval and fee payment.

-How long does it take to get a building permit in Hoboken, NJ?
+04 How long does it take to get a building permit in Hoboken, NJ?

-What work is exempt from building permits in Hoboken, NJ?
+05 What work is exempt from building permits in Hoboken, NJ?

-How do I schedule a building inspection in Hoboken, NJ?
+06 How do I schedule a building inspection in Hoboken, NJ?

-Inspections can be scheduled via: (201) 420-2000 x1070, 94 Washington Street (by appointment).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Hoboken, NJ via: (201) 420-2000 x1070, 94 Washington Street (by appointment).
 Contact Construction Code Office for inspection scheduling.
 By appointment only..

-Other cities in Hudson County
+Other jurisdictions in Hudson County.

-View all Hudson County jurisdictions →
+All Hudson County jurisdictions →